Bogdan00766/TIM_TDL/README.md

 To Do List

-App in ASP .NET & Angular & Xamarin That allows you to manage your taks in browser and android device
+App in ASP .NET & Angular & Xamarin That allows you to manage your tasks in browser and android device